doggy8088/angular-extension-pack/README.md

 # Angular Extension Pack

-This extension pack pakcages some of the most popular (and some of my favorite) Angular  extensions.
+This extension pack packages some of the most popular (and some of my favorite) Angular extensions.
 If you like it, please leave your `Rating & Review` and share with your friends.
 If you know any extension that is good for Angular development, just let me know by [creating an issue](https://github.com/doggy8088/angular-extension-pack/issues).

 ## Extensions Included